hackerstoreofficial/AI-ATS-Resume-Builder/README.md

 **Have a better ChatGPT/Claude prompt?**

 1. Fork this repo.
-2. Create a new text file in the `prompts/` folder.
+2. Enter your prompt in the `prompts/more_prompts.txt` folder.
 3. Submit a Pull Request (PR).

 **Do you have a format of ATS friendly resume?**